RajputPawan/Prometheus/pages/docs/generalsetup.md

 ## VPN

-At the moment there are two possibilities to get access to the DCN (Daimler Corporate Network).
+We currently have three options to vpn into Mercedes-Benz Corporate Network.
+One recent "GREEN2GO" is faster and removes Proxy-Requirement - but it needs sudo interaction of the users.

+You can see the instructions for Green2Go on the Github Project Readme: [https://git.daimler.com/Ubuntu-Tools/green](https://git.daimler.com/Ubuntu-Tools/green)

+The two legacy access variants work out of the box.
 Both use a connection via openconnect through a Juniper Pulse gateway.

 ### Certificate-authenticated access